Repilot: Plot

-One year after the events of "Advanced Introduction to Finality", Jeff Winger's new law firm has failed.
-His former colleague Alan Connor (Rob Corddry) alerts Jeff to a potential new lawsuit against his former school, Greendale Community College.
-The two form a begrudging alliance, plotting on having Jeff infiltrate the school and obtain files that would assist them in the lawsuit against Greendale.
+One year after graduating, Jeff's (Joel McHale) new law firm has failed.
+His former colleague Alan Connor (Rob Corddry) alerts him to a potential new lawsuit against his former school, Greendale Community College.
+The two form a begrudging alliance, plotting to have Jeff infiltrate the school and obtain files that would assist them.

-After meeting briefly with Dean Pelton (Jim Rash) while looking for the files he needs for his case, Jeff is re-united with his former study-group, including Annie Edison (Alison Brie), Shirley Bennett (Yvette Nicole Brown), Britta Perry (Gillian Jacobs), Troy Barnes (Donald Glover) and Abed Nadir (Danny Pudi), and convinces them that he is working on a way to save the college from the lawsuit.
-He uses this as a ruse to find out all of the negative things that have happened to each of the study-group members after they graduated (including Shirley's family leaving her due to her business, Britta ending up as a bartender, Annie becoming a drug rep, and Abed's film degree going nowhere); information he plans on using to convince them all to start their own lawsuits against Greendale.
-Jeff double-crosses Connor, and decides to pursue these new lawsuits on his own.
-However, Connor alerts the study-group of Jeff's intent.
-After a confrontation, Jeff is able to manipulate the group into going through with the lawsuit anyway.
+After meeting briefly with Dean Pelton (Jim Rash) while looking for the files he needs for his case, Jeff is reunited with his former study group: Annie (Alison Brie), Shirley (Yvette Nicole Brown), Britta (Gillian Jacobs), Troy (Donald Glover) and Abed (Danny Pudi), and convinces them that he is working on a way to save the college from the lawsuit.
+He uses this as a ruse to find out all of the negative things that have happened to each of them after they graduated (including Shirley's family leaving her due to her business, Britta ending up as a bartender, Annie becoming a drug rep, and Abed's film degree going nowhere); information he plans on using to convince them all to start their own lawsuits against Greendale.
+Jeff double-crosses Alan and decides to pursue these new lawsuits on his own.
+However, Alan alerts the study group of Jeff's intent.
+After a confrontation, Jeff is able to manipulate the group into going through with the lawsuit anyway, having them sign a contract.

 Jeff soon comes to regret this decision, and after happening upon a holographic projection of Pierce Hawthorne (Chevy Chase) in the school's courtyard, speaks with Dean Pelton.
 Pelton, realizing Jeff is in financial ruin, offers to hire him as a new teacher, to which Jeff reluctantly agrees.
-Jeff re-unites with the study group and convinces them to drop their lawsuit.
-They all decide to re-enroll at Greendale and pursue new majors.
+Jeff reunites with the study group and convinces them to drop their lawsuit, but inadvertently sets their study room table on fire while burning the contract.
+They all decide to reenroll at Greendale and pursue new majors, and construct a new table for the study room.